Council on Education for Public Health (CEPH) 2017

 - Todd Nicolet, PhD, Vice Dean

-- Molly O’Keefe, MS, Assistant Dean for Strategic Analysis and Business Intelligence
+- Molly O’Keefe, PhD, Assistant Dean for Strategic Analysis and Business Intelligence

 - Barbara K. Rimer, DrPH, Dean and Alumni Distinguished Professor